English Language Learners (ELL)/ Limited English Proficient (LEP) Students

 CALP – Cognitive Academic Language Proficiency

-This is academic language and takes 5- 7 years to develop.
+This is academic language and takes 5- 7 (or even 7-10 according to some experts) years to develop.
 There are general academic words and content specific words.
 Academic language is context reduced, especially in the upper grades.

 Ohio English Language Proficiency Assessment (OELPA)